szludora/CMT-Table/README.md

   - Successful line formation (successful feedback).
   - Failed attempt (failed feedback).
   - Camera action sounds when taking a snapshot.
+- **Enable/disable sounds:** You can turn the sound on or off using the sound icon.

 ## Installation